Subaru-PFS/ics_doc/PFS-IPMU-00001/infra.rst

   * Storage is exposed to outside via NFS (to be used by pfs.ipmu.jp server) and httpd.
+  * This archive is for archive of raw data from real hardware or simulation.

 * PFS internal backup (backup)